facelessuser/coloraide/docs/src/markdown/colors/rlab.md

 Color('white').convert('rlab-custom')
 ```

-/// note
+> [!note]
-If a `discounting` of anything other than "hard-copy" is used, you will notice the achromatic response to cause colors
+> If a `discounting` of anything other than "hard-copy" is used, you will notice the achromatic response to cause colors
-like white to not have value of zero chroma.
+> like white to not have value of zero chroma.
 This is because the eye is not fully adapted, and colors appear different
-with this context.
+> with this context.
 This is not a bug, just the way viewing conditions can affect model.
-///

 ## Channel Aliases